CluedIn-io/CluedIn.Documentation/docs/020-deployment/001-saas-install.md

     ![saas-1-additional.png](../../assets/images/deployment/saas-install/saas-1-additional.png)

-    On the page that opens, you can review basic information about CluedIn SaaS.
+1. On the page that opens, review basic information about CluedIn SaaS.
 Then, select **Subscribe**.

 1. On the **Basics** tab, in the **Project details** section, do the following:

     1. Select a **Subscription** where you want to store CluedIn SaaS application in your Azure account.

+        If you encounter an error stating that the subscription requires permission to make purchases, try refreshing the page or choosing a different subscription.
+For more information, see [Purchase in Azure Marketplace](https://learn.microsoft.com/en-us/marketplace/azure-purchasing-invoicing).

     1. Select or create a **Resource group** to hold the SaaS application.